-The “bible” of project management, useful for the student and professional, and a one-stop resources for project management knowledge.
+The “bible” of project management, is useful for the student and professional, and a one-stop resource for project management knowledge.

 Death March (2nd Edition) by Edward Yourdon

-How to deal with projects that are underfunded, lack resources and scheduled tightly.
+How to deal with projects that are underfunded, lack resources and schedule tightly.

 The Essential Drucker: In One Volume the Best of Sixty Years of Peter Drucker’s Essential Writings on Management by Peter F. Drucker (Collins Business Essentials, 2001)